 Many cases commence, often on shortened notice, with the trade secret owner's presentation of evidence that documents, often in digital form, appear to have been accessed, downloaded, emailed, uploaded, transferred, or destroyed without authorization, or that prototypes or electronic data storage devices believed to contain the movant's property have been removed.
-Apart from any further or broader relief it may seek, the trade secret owner may choose to seek immediate relief directing the preservation, quarantine, and, in some cases, early inspection by one or more forensic examiners of the materials preserved.54
+Apart from any further or broader relief it may seek, the trade secret owner may choose to seek immediate relief directing the preservation, quarantine, and, in some cases, early inspection by one or more forensic examiners of the materials preserved.54 forensic examiner where plaintiff had not shown that providing notice would undermine prosecution of the action).

-Guideline No. 3 - On motions for a temporary restraining order, the parties should address whether a litigation hold or regular discovery obligations will avoid the alleged immediate harm.
+Guideline 3.
+On motions for a temporary restraining order, the parties should address whether a litigation hold or regular discovery obligations will avoid the alleged immediate harm.